Aerial view of a mountain town with buildings, roads, and greenery, surrounded by hills and forests under a partly cloudy sky.

 Sunset provisions are essential for ballot measures like 2A.
 They guarantee accountability and good financial management.

-• Will 2A generate enough tax dollars to support housing projects?
+• Will 2A generate enough tax dollars to support affordable housing projects?

 No, 2A will not generate enough tax revenue to sufficiently build affordable housing.
 The collected revenues will only equal a quarter of the revenue for affordable housing projects in other Colorado mountain towns.

 Additionally, the proposal does not account for the offset in tax dollars from declining tourism and foot traffic in our local businesses as it becomes more expensive for visitors to come to Vail.
-This year alone Vail saw a 20% decline in tourism and that number will only grow as accommodations become more expensive.
+In Vail and across Colorado, we are seeing a significant decline in tourism that could only grow as accommodation options become more expensive

 It’s very likely that the projected tax revenues will be much smaller than the promises made by 2A.